-A growing number of managers and professionals draws on scientific research
+A growing number of managers and professionals draw on scientific research.

 Evidence-based management takes its inspiration from evidence-based medicine, an approach that relies on experimental, carefully tested approaches to treating illness.
 Just as there is a massive and ever-growing body of knowledge on how to treat and prevent disease, there is also a voluminous, ever-growing knowledge base from the social sciences regarding how to manage individuals and run organizations effectively.
 While many managers still make decisions based on instinct, personal experience, or industry-wide trends (Rynes, Colbert, & Brown, 2002), a growing number of educated, scientifically-minded professionals opt instead to use the academic literature to determine “best practices” and select options that have been demonstrated to succeed in numerous studies.

 There are myriad benefits to taking an evidence-based approach to managing individuals within an organization.
 There are challenges and barriers to taking this approach, too – most notably, for some managers, a lack of familiarity and comfort with scientific journals and academic writing.
 This blog post will review some of the greatest benefits to taking an EBM approach, and outline some solutions to common reservations that managers have about adopting this approach.